tomes2000/Recipe-Journal-CI/TESTING.md

 [jshint](https://jshint.com/) was used to validate the JavaScript.
  * [script.js](documentation/jshint.png)

+Comments made are only related to JS version.
+No errors found.

 ### Python Validator

 I used the [pycodestyle](https://pypi.org/project/pycodestyle/) package within my IDE to ensure that my code meets PEP8 guidelines.

+Minor errors that were fixed related to spacing between code.

 [flask_app.py](documentation/pythontest.png)